wbsg-uni-mannheim/PyDI/README.md

 ## Contact

-If you have questions or need help, please first consult the [Tutorials](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/tutorial/README.md), the [Wiki](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/wiki/Home.md), and the project documentation.
 For issues, feature requests, or contributions, please open a GitHub **Issue** or submit a **Pull Request**.
-For further information, please email the maintainers of the framework.
+For further information about PyDI, please email the maintainers of the framework.

 ## Acknowledgements

 PyDI is developed by the [Web-based Systems Group](https://www.uni-mannheim.de/dws/research/focus-groups/web-based-systems-prof-bizer/) at the [University of Mannheim](http://www.uni-mannheim.de/).
-The framework has been used in projects of the [Web Data Integration course](https://www.uni-mannheim.de/dws/teaching/course-details/courses-for-master-candidates/ie-670-web-data-integration/) at the University of Mannheim.
+The framework is used for projects and exercises in the course [Web Data Integration](https://www.uni-mannheim.de/dws/teaching/course-details/courses-for-master-candidates/ie-670-web-data-integration/) at the University of Mannheim.